posaHarsha/Poisson_solvers/README.md

 # Poisson_solvers
-C code for solving 2D Possion Equation Using FEM
+C code for solving 2D Possion Equation Using FEM for Triangular Elements We are Solving Equation for a Square of 4x4 size for Dirclet Boundary Conditions at x=0 & x=4

 #### Changes before Running in your system: